|Overall Record:||278-134, .675|

 of the game has led the Stags to unprecedented success.
 The program

-and 2012.
-Scalmanini's winning percentage places him among the top
+2012 and 2014.
+Scalmanini's winning percentage places him among the

 Coach Scalmanini has built the program on the foundation of intelligent, sound motion offense and relentless, suffocating man-to-man defense.
 The motion offense emphasizes reactionary cutting and reading, allowing players considerable freedom in the half court.
 This offensive philosophy has led the Stags to shoot over 50% in three out of the past four years.
 The tenacious Stag defense relies on man-to-man principles with great importance on help defense.
 Two years ago the defense was ranked in the top ten nationally in opponent field goal percentage and points allowed.